ShudarsanRegmi/gym_membership_MS/problem_statement.md

-Here is the markdown with improved formatting:

----

 # Problem Statement

 Managing gym operations with traditional methods like paper records or spreadsheets is inefficient and error-prone, leading to data mismanagement and poor member experience.